mrowazet/RfidPlayer/README.txt

 - Random track can be played by push button
 - Volume level can be adjusted by knob
 - Possible to encode cards with or without computer connection
-- Buzzer and RGB Led used to give feedback to user
+- Buzzer and RGB LED used to give feedback to user
 - LED color changing when music playing

 -----------------